Quick Guide to Ibiza

-When it comes to starting your Ibiza holiday by getting on the road and to your hotel there are not that many options, so it's a really good idea to pre-book a dedicated resort transfer with your package holiday or see if your hotel offers the service.
-It's certainly easiest to book things all together on your holiday to Ibiza, then you don't have to worry about arranging things when you get there.
+Getting on the road and to your hotel, there are not that many options, so it's a really good idea to pre-book a dedicated resort transfer with your package holiday or see if your hotel offers the service.
+It's certainly easiest to book things all together, then you don't have to worry about arranging things when you get there.
 If you would like to go it alone these are your options:

-Taxi - there is a dedicated taxi rank and specified rates for day and night, so you should be able to work out approximately how much you will pay before you set off.
-Note that there are no supplements for suitcases!
+Taxi - There is a dedicated taxi rank and specified rates for day and night, so you should be able to work out approximately how much you will pay before you set off.
+Note there are no supplements for suitcases!

-Hire car - this is much more necessary if you're planning on visiting the north of the island than staying in the south, especially if you're not on a package holiday to Ibiza with transfers included but are going it alone booking your flight and hotel separately.
+Hire car - This is much more necessary if you're planning on visiting the north of the island than staying in the south, especially if you're not on a package holiday with transfers included but are going it alone booking your flight and hotel separately.

 Clubbers should consider flying in for the opening or closing parties to save a bit of money, or just staying in a cheaper hotel - after all you're only really going to be sleeping there before another day of the beach and the nightlife!